A tour of stable reduction with applications: (Semi-)stable reduction for singularities

 First let us recall what is meant by a simultaneous resolution of singularities.
 Let $\pi:X\to B$ be a flat morphism of schemes.
 A simultaneous resolution of singularities of $\pi$ is a commutative diagram

 such that $p$ is proper, $\pi'$ is smooth, and for every $b\in B$, the induced morphism $X'_b\to X_b$ is birational; i.e.~it is a coherent way of resolving the singularities of the fibers of $\pi$.

-Let us now make the following observation (\cite[Exa.~4.27, p.128]{kollarmori}): If $B$ is a curve, and $\pi$ is smooth over $B-\{o\}$ for some $o\in B$, then $\pi$ does not admit a simultaneous resolution if $X_{o}$ is a reduced curve, or $\dim X_{o}\ge 3$ and $X_o$ has at worst isolated hypersurface singularities (see also Koll\'ar--Shepherd-Barron \cite{KSB} for more on surfaces singularities and Friedman \cite{friedman86} for more on threefolds).
+Let us now make the following observation (\cite[Exa.~4.27, p.128]{kollarmori}): If $B$ is a smooth curve, and $\pi$ is smooth over $B-\{o\}$ for some $o\in B$, then $\pi$ does not admit a simultaneous resolution if $X_{o}$ is a reduced singular curve, or $\dim X_{o}\ge 3$ and $X_o$ is singular with at worst isolated hypersurface singularities (see also Koll\'ar--Shepherd-Barron \cite{KSB} for more on surfaces singularities and Friedman \cite{friedman86} for more on threefolds).
 With this in mind, Brieskorn's theorem on surface singularities becomes quite surprising.

 \begin{teo}[Brieskorn--Tyurina] Let $\pi:(X,x)\to (B,o)$ be a flat morphism of germs of singularities such that fiber $(X_o,x)$ is an $ADE$ surface singularity.
 Then there is a finite, surjective morphism $(B',o')\to (B,o)$ such that $\pi':X':=B'\times_B X$ admits a simultaneous resolution of singularities. \end{teo}